MapsPeople/docs/collections/_web/v4/guides/display_rules_intro.md

 In this, you will be introduced to the concept of Display Rules and learn how you can use Display Rules to change how POIs are displayed on the map.
 It is possible to apply Display Rules to a single POI using its ID, or to all POIs of a specific type such as 'Meeting Rooms'.

-You control the default appearance of types and POIs through the MapsIndoors CMS.
-The Display Rules enable you to change the default appearance dynamically at runtime.
+The MapsIndoors CMS is used to control the default appearance of types and POIs.
+To change the default appearance at runtime you can use Display Rules.

 It's possible to control different aspects of the appearance.
 For example at what zoom levels labels and icons should be visible.